Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Many years ago I read a funny story in Reader's Digest from a woman who had breakfast each morning at the same restaurant.
 One morning she mentioned that she had rough, dry elbows and did anyone have a solution.

 The first thing you need to do is scrub off the dead skin in the shower.
 I use a sandpaper block (wet).
 Do this morning and night.
 Then load on the moisturizer.
 If you buy a bottle of sweet almond oil, this is the most intensive treatment.
 Apply with a cotton ball.
 Maintenance is the key - no skipping!
 Good luck!

 I use (from k-mart) the store brand of Eucerine cream.
 I used it 2-3 times a day, massaged in well, until my elbows were baby-butt smooth.
-Then only once a day.
-You do have to maintain.
-Excellent for all over body dryness.
-I use it in the mornings so it doesn't ruin my sheets.

 Does anyone have any ideas to help with a skin rash that I've had around my eyebrows for a year now?
 I've tried night creams, (Mary Kay, Olay) A&D Ointment, AmLactin (from the pharmacy) and a high-priced sample from my doc that also didn't work.
 It starts flaking, I scrub the dead skin off, apply ointment, then the process starts over.
 It feels like leather, itches and looks awful.

 I want to cure this before I go to a dermatologist!